sajmoni/prettier-config-one/README.md

 _Why?_

- - Less visual clutter
+ - Less visual clutter.
- - Easier to move code around
+ - Easier to move code around.
  - Semicolons are not needed 99%+ of the time, and Prettier can insert them when they are.

 ---